Conductor Claudio Abbado, 'champion of music', dies aged 80

 "At his concerts there were breathtaking occasions for the audience and players alike," Lennox Mackenzie, a violinist and orchestra chairman of the London Symphony Orchestra (LSO), where Abbado was principal conductor from 1979-1988, told Reuters.
 "I remember some players actually being in tears."

-Milan mayor Giuliano Pisapia said he would ask Barenboim to organise a memorial concert for Abbado, who was named an Italian Senator for Life by President Giorgio Napolitano last August.
+Milan mayor Giuliano Pisapia said he would ask Barenboim to organize a memorial concert for Abbado, who was named an Italian Senator for Life by President Giorgio Napolitano last August.

 Abbado's surprise appointment as chief conductor of the Berlin Philharmonic in 1989 led music critics to call him "the world's most powerful conductor".
 He also had a 46-year span recording some of the world's most cherished performances for the Deutsche Grammophon label.